dimfeld/website/notes/acid_database_semantics.md

 #### Dirty Read

-In this mode, a read from one transaction can read data written by another ongoing transaction.
-In Postgres, this never actually happens, but the standard allows it.
+In this case, a read from one transaction can read data written by another ongoing transaction.
+In Postgres, this never actually happens, but the standard allows it in "read uncommitted" mode.

 #### Nonrepeatable Read